9dots/9dots.io-pages/OfgN8vh.md

 HTML is the language that web developers use to create websites.
 Each HTML tag translates to an element on the page.

 ### SHOW:
-HTML on its own creates elements but has no style.
-An example of a website with just HTML can be found here.
+Students will recognize from their own experience typing their HTML on codepen, that on its own, HTML creates elements but has no style.
 Ask students if this is a web page that they would like to make?
 Why not?

 ### EXPLAIN:
-To style the website Cascading Style Sheets or CSS needs to be added to the website.
+To style the website students will need a second language called  Cascading Style Sheets or CSS.
 CSS is written as a series of rules that define what the HTML tags look like.

 ### EXAMPLE:
 Using the example website type the following into the CSS box: